 The next phase of the IMI involves seven new taskforce groups, with an aim to publication in late 2020 / early 2021 and includes;

-- The public health impact of myopia - led by Prof Padmaja Sankaridurg
+- Public health impact of myopia - led by Prof Padmaja Sankaridurg

 - Paediatric high myopia - led by Prof Ian Flitcroft.
 This is an important topic on which I see more developments coming fourth.
 As a rough rule, this is being -6D or more by 6 years of age, or if a child has more myopic dioptres than years of age, it’s likely that other syndromic conditions (some life threatening like Marfan’s) could be involved.
 Ian, a paediatric ophthalmologist, says these children need to be properly diagnosed before their myopia is managed.